TUW-GEO/ReconOri/README.md

 All footprints, adapted or not, are stored in an SQLite data base next to the spread sheet, together with their selection states.
 You can resume work at any later point by loading the same spread sheet, again.

-Each aerial belongs to one of each of these categories:
+At any point, an aerial belongs to each of these categories:

 - `Availability`:
-  - `missing`: no image, and not preview available.
+  - `missing`: no image, and no preview available.
   - `preview not yet determined`: no image available, but the preview folder for its sortie exists.
 However, the preview has not yet been found.
   - `preview`:  a preview is available i.e. it has been found before.
-  - `image`: an image file is available.
+  - `image`: an image file (full resolution) is available.
 - `Usage`:
   - `discarded`: the aerial has been discarded from consideration.
   - `unset`: no explicit usage has been set.
   - `selected`: the aerial shall be used in geo-referencing and image analysis.
-If no image is available, it needs to be ordered.
+If only a preview is available, the image hence needs to be ordered.
 - `Transformation state`:
   - `original`: the aerial's transformation is the one derived from the spread sheet.
   - `changed`: the aerial's transformation has been adapted manually.

 All states are indicated graphically.
 Use the buttons above the map view to control if aerials with the respective state shall be shown or not.

-Tested with QGIS 3.16.14 LTR.
+Tested with QGIS 3.16.14 LTR, installed with the *standalone installer (MSI)*.
+Does not work with the QGIS 3.16.14 *network installer*, since that comes with Python 3.7 instead of 3.9.
 Does not work with older releases, but should work with newer ones.

 ## Compilation

-Skip this step if you have received a package archive.
+Skip this step if you have received a package archive (`.zip`).

 Open the *OSGeo4W* shell that comes with QGIS, and compile the resources by calling *pyQt5*'s resource compiler: